fly-metothemoon/GWsearch/README.md

 Next step is downloading the additional python libraries, like extension packs, that I have utilized in the program.
 If you have installed and set up Python correctly, you should be able to download the packages through your terminal.
 Instructions for opening your terminal for [Windows](#windows), [Mac](#macos), [Linux](#linux)

-With your terminal/compand prompt open you can use the *pip* installer that comes with python.
+With your terminal/compand prompt open you can use the *pip* or *pip3* for windows installer that comes with python.
 *copy, paste, enter, and it should start doing its computer things beep boop*
 ```
 pip install requests beautifulsoup4 browsercookie